Caste: West Africa

 A Griot, who have been described as an endogamous caste of West Africa who specialise in oral story telling and culture preservation.
-They have been also referred to as the bard caste.
+They have also been referred to as the bard caste.

 Among the Igbo of Nigeria – especially Enugu, Anambra, Imo, Abia, Ebonyi, Edo and Delta states of the country – scholar Elijah Obinna finds that the Osu caste system has been and continues to be a major social issue.
 The Osu caste is determined by one's birth into a particular family irrespective of the religion practised by the individual.
 Once born into Osu caste, this Nigerian person is an outcast, shunned and ostracised, with limited opportunities or acceptance, regardless of his or her ability or merit.
 Obinna discusses how this caste system-related identity and power is deployed within government, Church and indigenous communities.

 The osu class systems of eastern Nigeria and southern Cameroon are derived from indigenous religious beliefs and discriminate against the "Osus" people as "owned by deities" and outcasts.

 The Songhai economy was based on a caste system.
 The most common were metalworkers, fishermen, and carpenters.
 Lower caste participants consisted of mostly non-farm working immigrants, who at times were provided special privileges and held high positions in society.
 At the top were noblemen and direct descendants of the original Songhai people, followed by freemen and traders.

 In a review of social stratification systems in Africa, Richter reports that the term caste has been used by French and American scholars to many groups of West African artisans.
 These groups have been described as inferior, deprived of all political power, have a specific occupation, are hereditary and sometimes despised by others.
 Richter illustrates caste system in Ivory Coast, with six sub-caste categories.
 Unlike other parts of the world, mobility is sometimes possible within sub-castes, but not across caste lines.
 Farmers and artisans have been, claims Richter, distinct castes.
 Certain sub-castes are shunned more than others.
 For example, exogamy is rare for women born into families of woodcarvers.